Sustainable Trade Index (STI)

 The STI was conceptualized by the Hinrich Foundation and first published in 2016.
 The Foundation has partnered variously with the Economist Intelligence Unit (EIU) and Switzerland’s International Institute for Management Development (IMD)’s World Competitiveness Center to develop the index.

 Over the years, the index has expanded its indicator and economy coverage and sharpened the analysis to produce comprehensive and accurate coverage of sustainable trade capacity in the region.
-It serves as a benchmark for measuring progress against a set of Sustainable Development Goals adopted by the United Nations in 2015.
-The goals comprise the UN 2030 Agenda for Sustainable Development, a blueprint for global growth, climate change, and the reduction of inequality.

 "Trade is an indispensable ingredient in economic development, but it cannot be sustainably pursued without responsible environmental stewardship and a commitment to fully developing social capital".Merle A. Hinrich - Chairman, Hinrich Foundation